mnr/writing-wip/hotmeal.md

 Araci quickly learns Abundancy is an activist group; part Greenpeace, part Free Software Foundation, part Earth First, part Right to Repair.
 They accuse Hestia of trying to patent food, similar to how DuPont and Monsanto hold patents on genetically-modified corn, soybean, and alfalfa.
 Abundancy argues Hesti will eventually claim rights to any method of combining food to make a meal.

 Abundancy has protested.
 They haven’t gone as far as breaking windows at Hestia factories, but they have disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
-Abundancy lists Dakota as a volunteer, but the search doesn't describe her responsibilities.
+Abundancy lists Dakota as a volunteer, but the search doesn’t describe her responsibilities.

-*Wasn't it strange for Dakota to own a device from the Great Satan Hestia?* thinks Araci.
+*Wasn’t it strange for Dakota to own a device from the Great Satan Hestia?* thinks Araci.

 He returns to the conversation.
 “I’m more interested in an explosion of one of your devices.”